-Nearly two dozen states have adopted Next Generation Science Standards (NGSS)* or similar integrated standards that set a new direction for science education and assessment.
-NGSS standards couple Science and Engineering Practices with various components of the Disciplinary Core Ideas and Crosscutting Concepts to make up performance expectations.
+More than two dozen states have adopted the Next Generation Science Standards (NGSS)* or similar multi-dimensional standards that set a new direction for science education and assessment.
+The NGSS integrate Science and Engineering Practices with Disciplinary Core Ideas and Crosscutting Concepts to make up three-dimensional performance expectations (PEs).

-- New expectations for educators—Multi-dimensional standards require science educators to integrate content, practices, and crosscutting concepts in instruction.
+- Expectations for educators—Multi-dimensional standards require science educators to present opportunities for investigation and application that integrate content, practices, and crosscutting concepts in instruction.

-- Time—Teachers need time to truly understand the standards, and to plan and incorporate new methods of instruction.
-Students need time to work with materials and approaches that require them to learn and respond differently.
+- Time—These standards are not merely updates or revisions.
+They require a new way of thinking about instruction and assessment.
+Busy teachers need time to truly understand them, and to plan and incorporate new methods of instruction and testing, framing each around phenomena.
+Plus, students need time to work with tasks, scenarios, and approaches that require them to learn and respond differently.

-In its 2014 report, Developing Assessments for the Next Generation Science Standards, the NRC specifically highlighted the NECAP tasks, noting that they “require that students demonstrate science practices and interpret the results”—in essence, that students demonstrate integrated, multi-dimensional knowledge.
+In its 2014 report, Developing Assessments for the Next Generation Science Standards, the National Research Council specifically highlighted the NECAP tasks, noting that they “require that students demonstrate science practices and interpret the results”—in essence, providing a model for integrated assessment tasks.
 (National Research Council.
 Washington, DC: The National Academies Press, 2014. page 151.)

 *NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of this product, and do not endorse it.